 ► Gain new perspectives and ways of thinking through a coaching mindset.

-Career faculty who have achieved their first promotional step in the last three years are invited to participate.
-We will meet six times per year, and each 1.5-hour meeting will begin with tangible information on a topic that the group has identified as helpful and important.
-The remainder of the 1.5-hour meeting will include semi-structured conversations with a trio of peers to integrate the topic more personally.
-Trios will also be encouraged to meet one additional time each term on their own for more informal conversation and network building.
+We will meet in person once a month, and each 1.5-hour meeting will begin with tangible information on a topic that the group has identified as helpful and important.
+The remainder of the 1.5-hour meeting will include semi-structured conversations with your peers to integrate the topic more personally.

 As a participant, you will: